There are currently 4.3 million displaced people from South Sudan, including refugees, IDPs, and asylum-seekers.

 Amid increasing violence and deteriorating conditions, the situation in South Sudan has escalated to a full-blown humanitarian emergency.
 The total number of South Sudanese refugees has now passed 2 million, it is the largest refugee crisis in Africa, and the third largest in the world, after Syria and Afghanistan.
-Sadly, 65 percent of South Sudanese refugees are under the age of 18.
+Sadly, 63 percent of South Sudanese refugees are under the age of 18.

 The majority of those fleeing South Sudan are women and children.
-They are survivors of violent attacks, sexual assault and in many cases, children are traveling alone.
+They are survivors of violent attacks, sexual assault and, in many cases, children are traveling alone.

 Often, they arrive weak and malnourished.
 When the rainy season comes, their needs are compounded by flooding, food shortages and disease.

 UNHCR is facing a severe shortage in the funds needed to keep millions of refugees and displaced people fleeing violence safe and protected.
 Your gift will help close the gap, and give vulnerable children, women and men hope for a safe future.
-Please be generous.